 while you’re here

 Walk around the Point neighborhood to see charming colonials decorated for fall.
 Stunning foliage is on display all around the island, walk down Bellevue Ave or take a cruise along Ocean Drive.
 Pick your own at Sweet Berry Farm and Rocky Brook Orchard.
 An annual tradition, the Harvest Fair has lots of local food vendors and is very kid friendly.
 Trinity Church in town has an annual pumpkin patch, check their website for dates.
 Nitro has some yummy seasonal coffee drinks and bites.
-For restaurant recommendations check out my Newport Guide.
+For the best of what to see, do and eat in Newport check out The Newport Guide.